Head Start Shut Down By Government Shutdown

 Could we tell them 48 hours in advance?
 No. What we did last week was to notify people that there's a potential risk of the government shutdown and if it happens, then it would be a disruption in services.

-CORNISH: So on Monday, for instance, if you were a little kid in a Head Start program, did your teacher say anything to you about, hey, you may not be here tomorrow?
+CORNISH: So on Monday, for instance, if you were a little kid in a Head Start program, did your teacher say anything to you about, hey, there may - you may not be here tomorrow?